cheshrkat/buttondivtutorial/readme.md

 In the past this required custom JavaScript to sniff for user input and apply styles accordingly,

-Thankfully now that IE11 has been retires, we can use a new CSS pseudo-class that applies focus styles based on the user's input modality - `:focus-visible`:
+Thankfully now that IE11 has been retired, we can use a new CSS pseudo-class that applies focus styles based on the user's input modality - `:focus-visible`
 ```css
 .divbutton:focus-visible {
   outline: 1px solid #000;